ciechanowiec/throwable/README.md

   * if the `System.exit(...)` command inside the `try` block is executed, the program immediately stops.
 Even the `finally` block is not executed
   * see `eu.ciechanowiec.throwable.systemexit` package
 * `finally`
   * the `finally` block always executes when the `try` block exits.
-This ensures that the `finally` block is executed even if an unexpected exception occurs
+This ensures that the `finally` block is executed even if an unexpected exception occurs (the unexpected exception is propagated to the caller)
-  * an exception thrown from the `finally` block is propagated to the caller as an exception thrown from the outside of the `try-catch` block
+  * an exception thrown from the `finally` block is propagated to the caller as an exception thrown from the outside of the `try-catch` block; in such a case any unexpected exception thrown from the 'try' block and propagated from there to the caller is suppressed by the exception thrown from the `finally` block
   * see `eu.ciechanowiec.throwable.finallyshowcase` package
 * multicatching
   * with `catch (Exception1 | Exception2 exception)` (`exception` variable is final then)